yufanghou/yufanghou.github.io/_pages/about.md

 ## News

-- 10/2023 Three long papers have been accepted at EMNLP 2023.
+- 10/2023 Three long papers have been accepted at EMNLP 2023 Main Conference.

 - 09/2023 I will serve as a senior area chair at NAACL 2024.